dspsandbox/AD9958-real-time-RF-source/README.md

 * **SPI_simple library** -> Basic library for fast execution of SPI commands (avoids unused overhead).
 * **SerialCommand library** -> Serial command interpreter.
 Developed by S. Rado and S. Cogswell.

-For setting up the chipKit Max32 please compile and upload the *AD9958Driver.ino* file.
+For setting up the chipKit Max32 compile and upload the *AD9958Driver.ino* file.
 Make shure you have installed the IDE and the additional board manager (explained above).

 ## Python API
-The Python APi is available by adding the *AD9958* folder into the working directory of your Python interpreter.
+The Python API is available by adding the *AD9958* folder into the working directory of your Python interpreter.
 A full documentation is available under https://gkpau.github.io/AD9958-real-time-RF-source/.

 Please refer to the provided **Examples** for a detailed implementation of the different functionalities of the AD9958.
-Note that when downloading the current repository the set of examples are ready to use from inside the *Examples* folder.
+Note that when downloading the current repository the set of examples are ready to use (it is not necessary to move *AD9958* into the *Examples* folder).

 ## Final remark
-The current repository is MIT licensed, feel free to use it, improrve it and give me feedback on paugomezkabelka@gmail.com.
+The current repository is MIT licensed, feel free to use it, improve it and give me feedback on paugomezkabelka@gmail.com.